Notable People

 Barnard's profile also notes that Levin writes for scientific and general audiences.
 That line understates the accomplishment.
 Plenty of academics publish for both.
 Far fewer make the two bodies of work reinforce each other instead of merely coexist.

-The current record shows she is still expanding the role
+The record shows she is still expanding the role

 That matters in a media environment where public science can easily split into two degraded forms, either overcompressed journalism or celebrity expertise.
 Levin has managed a different path.
 She kept the substance and enlarged the audience.